HERA-Team/hera_mc/INSTALL.md

   Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

-you can try the following:  rm /usr/local/var/postgres/postmaster.pid
+you can try the following:
+    rm /usr/local/var/postgres/postmaster.pid
+then try restarting
+    brew services restart postgresql

 ### Installing on Mac OS X with macports (not particularly recommended)